Wat Bang Phra

 Getting a bamboo tattoo (known as Sak Yant in Thailand) has been something of interest to me for over a decade now.
-From the moment I learned of them I felt that there was something alluring about this ancient art.
-The branding of ones body using natural elements seemed much more in tune with something natural than that of a sterile stainless steel needle and synthetic inks.
+From the moment I learned of them, I felt that there was something alluring about this ancient art.
+The branding of one’s body using natural elements seemed much more in tune with something natural than that of a sterile stainless steel needle and synthetic inks.
 Mind you, ever since Angelina Jolie had her bamboo tattoo done in Thailand, their foreign popularity has soared and they’ve almost become more trendy than spiritually significant.
 If I was to get this done, I’d need to go somewhere the locals still go for spiritual purposes.

 When I learned of Wat Bang Phra just outside Bangkok, it sounded like exactly what I was looking for.
 The name translates to simply “The temple of some monks”, but naming temples isn’t their specialty.
-It’s been a traditional Sak Yant temple essentially since it’s creation.
-100s of Thais go to get their blessings there each week.
+It’s been a traditional Sak Yant bamboo tattoo temple essentially since it’s creation.
+Hundreds of Thais go to get their blessings there each week.
 The Sak Yant is traditionally chosen by the monk giving the bamboo tattoo.
 He has a long list of protective symbols to choose from.
 Each symbol offers a different type of protection or blessing.
 He decides what best suits your needs, and will give it to you without any prior discussion.
 The positioning is determined as well… though the majority will end up on ones back.

 Now getting to this place was half the adventure!
-Wat Bang Phra is not well known by the tourist crowd, and so there’s no ‘tourist buses’ heading out that way.
+Wat Bang Phra is not well known by the tourist crowd, and so there are no ‘tourist buses’ heading out that way.
 Your best bet is to go to Victory Monument.
 If you’re arriving by BTS (sky train), you’ll want to leave the exit towards the monument, and turn left to go down the stairs towards the roundabout.
 Almost immediately, you’ll see a series of food stands and bus stops.
 Ask one of the people working there for a mini-van heading to Nakhon Chai Si district, Nakhon Pathom Province, Thailand, about 50 km west of Bangkok.
 There are vans leave every half hour or so, but my suggestion is to get there as early as possible (I arrived shortly after 6 and caught the 7am bus… this seemed to be ideal situation).
 The mini-van cost 80 Thai Baht per person, and the ride is about an hour, depending on traffic.
 If you can catch the 6am van, you’ll avoid any gridlock getting there, but note that the BTS won’t be running yet!
 If you leave any later than 7am, you’ll wind up stuck in traffic for hours, and risk having too many people in line ahead of you that you may not be able to get your Sak Yant done that day.
 It really is THAT busy, even just among locals.

 The mini bus should drop you off across the highway from a massive Big C shopping centre.
 You must cross a foot bridge across the highway, and turn left.
 Almost immediately you will be approached by motorcycle taxi guys and tuk tuk drivers.
 Your choice, though the motorcycle is a great experience (and cheaper) driving past the fields on your second leg of this journey.
 It’s about a 20-25 mins ride further, and should cost about 120 baht if you go the route of the motorcycle taxi.
 They guessed why we were there, and should all know exactly where Wat Bang Phra is.